-- All measurements are assumed to be centerline, unless noted otherwise - The default wall-to-glass or end-of-span gap for this system is 1".
-If you would like a different configuration-for example, if you want the glass to finish flush with the end of a deck-simply specify it to our technical sales team.
-Alternatively, you can update the default gap setting in our Interactive Railing Planner to match your requirement. - For installations on wood surfaces, ensure that the screw holes of the base shoe align with appropriate deck blocking.
+- All measurements are assumed to be centerline, unless noted otherwise - The default wall-to-post or end-of-span gap for this system is 1".
+If you would like a different configuration-for example, if you want the post base to finish flush with the end of a deck-simply specify it to our technical sales team.
+Alternatively, you can update the default gap setting in our Interactive Railing Planner to match your requirement. - For installations on wood surfaces, ensure that the screw holes of the aluminum post base align with appropriate deck blocking.
 Install additional blocking where necessary to provide a solid and secure anchoring surface before fastening the base. - How Accurate Do My Measurements Need to Be?
 While each section of the railing system can be adjusted during installation, providing accurate measurements is still important for the best fit.
 Longer railing spans offer more flexibility, while shorter spans have less room for adjustment.

-As a general guideline:

-- Span with 2 panes or less- within 1/2" accuracy - Span with 4 panes or less within 3/4" accuracy - Span with 4 panes or more within 1" accuracy - For multiple-span installations, it's important to identify the centerline of each section in order to specify accurate span length measurements. - For installation on concrete surfaces, we recommend positioning the base shoe anchoring holes at least 2" away from any slab edge.
-Allowing this minimum clearance means the centerline of your base-and therefore the centerline of the glass railing-will be positioned approximately 2" from the edge of the concrete.
+As a general guideline, each span can be made up to approximately 2" longer or up to 5" shorter during final installation, if needed. - For multiple-span installations, it's important to identify the centerline of each section in order to specify accurate span length measurements. - For installation on concrete surfaces, we recommend positioning the aluminum post base holes at least 2" away from any slab edge.
+Generally, allowing a minimum 2" gap from the concrete edge to the nearest drilling hole will place the centerline of your post base- and therefore the centerline of your glass railing-approximately 31⁄2" from the edge.